 It Should Come With A Dust Cover and Forward Assist

-The 3 Best .300 Blackout Upper Receivers For 2020
+The Best .300 Blackout Upper Receivers

 PSA 16” .300 Blackout Upper Receiver

-The barrel of the PSA is built out of a chrome moly vanadium 4150V, which is also very durable and ideal for the .300 Blackout.
-The 1:8 twist rate on the inside of the barrel can easily handle both supersonic and subsonic rounds.
-The barrel is also of the heavy profile variety, which means that it can shoot through several magazines worth of ammunition without overheating or running into any other issues.
+PSA built the barrel out of durable chrome-moly vanadium 4150V.
+Colt developed this for their military-issued M16 and M4, so strong stuff.
+In addition, the barrel has a heavy profile.
+It means that it can shoot through several magazines without running into other issues.
 As with the rest of the upper, the barrel comes with a nitride finish for excellent rust resistance as well.
-The end of the barrel also comes equipped with 5/8-24 threads, which means that it can easily accept most muzzle brakes and suppressors.
+Additionally, its barrel end equips itself with 5/8-24 threads.
+It can therefore easily accept most muzzle brakes and suppressors.

 - Durable construction from 7075 T6 aluminum

-- Comes with a free floating hand guard
+- Comes with a free-floating handguard

 - Barrel is made out of 4150V chrome moly vanadium